Flag Hardy space theory on Heisenberg groups and applications: Preliminaries on the Heisenberg group

 Because our vector fields and distances are left-invariant, it is necessary to use right convolutions with, for example, the flag Poisson kernel in the definition of the nontangential and radial maximal functions.
-For us, the flag Poisson kernel $p_{r, s}$ is the convolution kernel corresponding to the operator $e^{r \sqrt\HLap} e^{s \sqrt\VLap}$, which is a right convolution, that is,

-where $r, s \in \R^+$.
-This creates a small but important difference between our work and that of Han, Lu and Sawyer \cite{HLS}, who used left convolutions.
-Reflecting functions (that is, composing with the inversion) exchanges left and right convolutions, so that in the end, the differences are minor, and we may relate our Hardy spaces to theirs by such a composition.
+This creates a small but important difference between our work and that of Han, Lu and Sawyer \cite{HanLuSaw}, who used left convolutions.
+Reflecting functions (that is, composing with the inversion) exchanges left and right convolutions, so that in the end, the differences are minor, and we may relate our Hardy spaces to theirs by a reflection.